Installs GPG key, APT source and pinning in one step

 Is NGINX compiled with HTTP/3 and QUIC support?

 Yes.
-The NGINX packages in this Debian/Ubuntu APT repository are compiled against OpenSSL+QUIC, enabling full HTTP/3 support — something the official packages don’t include.
+The NGINX packages in this Debian/Ubuntu APT repository are compiled against openssl-nginx, enabling full HTTP/3 support — something the official packages don’t include.
 The Angie packages ship HTTP/3 as well.
+See the NGINX modules page for the full list.

 What is Angie and how does it compare to NGINX?

 Angie is a fork of NGINX maintained by former NGINX core developers.
 It is a drop-in replacement with native ACME (Let’s Encrypt) support built in — no Certbot needed — plus extended Prometheus metrics and other improvements.
-Both NGINX and Angie are available in this repository.
+Read the Angie 2026 review or the NGINX to Angie migration guide.
+Both are available in this repository.

 Will installing packages from this repo break my system?